-Teaching the Colorado Academic Standards in Reading, Writing, and Communicating is supported through a wide array of free instructional resources.
+Teaching the Colorado Academic Standards in Reading, Writing, and Communicating is supported through a wide array of free instructional resources and professional development.
 This webpage lists just a few of these resources and will be updated regularly.
 If you are an educator in Colorado and have suggestions for a great free resource please email Vince Puzick.
-For additional opportunities please check Professional Development.

 Fluent reading is defined as the ability to access text with appropriate rate, accuracy, and prosody.
 Reading rate refers to the speed at which readers move through text.
 Accuracy refers to the ability to read without miscues.
 Finally, prosody is considered a critical component of oral reading fluency.
 Prosody is the ability to read with appropriate phrasing and intonation.
 The ability to read with good prosody depends on automatic, accurate word recognition.

-Determining Fluency Needs: This PDF include data regarding expected reading rates for children at different grade levels and different times in the year.
+- Determining Fluency Needs : This PDF includes data regarding expected reading rates for children at different grade levels and different times in the year.

 Vocabulary refers to the group of words used by or known to a particular people or group of persons.
 Vocabulary can be sub-divided into many different components (e.g. expressive, receptive, technical, academic –etc.)